-Women's Class E: 0 HR & Over the limit will have inning ending penalty
+Coed D: 3 HR & Over the limit will be an inning ending penalty

-Coed Upper: 6 HR & Over the limit will be an out
+Coed E: 1 HR & Over the limit will be an inning ending penalty

-Coed Lower: 3 HR & Over the limit will be an inning ending penalty Coed REC: 1 HR & Over the limit will be an inning ending penalty
+Coed Rec: 0 HR & Over the limit will be an inning ending penalty

-- B. At State & local levels HR limits and penalties may be modified. - Sec.
-9. A FORFEITED GAME shall be declared by the umpire in favor of the team not at fault in the following cases: The score will be 7-0 in favor of the team not at fault. - A. If a team fails to appear on the field, or being on the field, refuses to begin the game for which it had been scheduled at the time the game was assigned. - B. If, after a game has begun, a team refuses to play (or resume play) as directed by the umpire. - C. If a team uses tactics noticeably designed to delay or hasten the playing of a game. - D. If an ejected player does not leave the field immediately when ordered to do so. - E. If for any reason a team does not have the designated number of players to begin or continue the game. - F. If, after a warning by the umpire, any one of these rules is willfully violated. - G. State Programs may adopt a grace period before a forfeit is declared in a tournament.
+B. At State & local levels HR limits and penalties may be modified.

+Sec.
+9. A FORFEITED GAME shall be declared by the umpire in favor of the team not at fault in the following cases: The score will be 7-0 in favor of the team not at fault.
+A. If a team fails to appear on the field, or being on the field, refuses to begin the game for which it had been scheduled at the time the game was assigned.

+B. If, after a game has begun, a team refuses to play (or resume play) as directed by the umpire.

+C. If a team uses tactics noticeably designed to delay or hasten the playing of a game.

+D. If an ejected player does not leave the field immediately when ordered to do so.

+E. If for any reason a team does not have the designated number of players to begin or continue the game.

+F. If, after a warning by the umpire, any one of these rules is willfully violated.

+G. State Programs may adopt a grace period before a forfeit is declared in a tournament.
 EFFECT Sec.
 9. A-G. The umpire is instructed and cautioned to employ his best discretion to avoid forfeiture of any game, within the scope of good reasoning.

 Sec.
-10. A SUSPENDED GAME can result in tournament play, if the umpire stops play - Sec.
 10. A SUSPENDED GAME can result in tournament play, if the umpire stops play for any reason such as power failure of light, protested game in accordance with these rules, or any act of God, etc. that precludes immediate continuance of the game to the conclusion of the full seven innings, or as required.